B.S. in Data Science

 • Advanced Statistics

-Examples of a possible course from each prefix include: ABSC 509 (Contemporary Behavioral Science), COMS 441 (Health Communication), ECON 550 (Environmental Economics), MATH 530 (Mathematical Models), POLS 624 (Environmental Politics and Policy), PSYC 370 (Behavioral Neuroscience), and SOC 424 (Sociology of Health and Medicine).
+Examples of possible courses from prefixes include: ABSC 509 (Contemporary Behavioral Science), COMS 441 (Health Communication), ECON 550 (Environmental Economics), MATH 530 (Mathematical Models), POLS 624 (Environmental Politics and Policy), PSYC 370 (Behavioral Neuroscience), and SOC 424 (Sociology of Health and Medicine).

 Career Outlook